angr/angr-doc/docs/pathgroups.md

 Path groups are just a bunch of paths being executed at once.
 They are also the future.

-A path group is a collection of paths grouped by stash.
-There are different kind of stash, which are specified in [Paths](./paths.md#path-types):
+Path groups let you wrangle multiple paths in a slick way.
+Paths are organized into “stashes”, which you can step forward, filter, merge, and move around as you wish.
+There are different kind of stashes, which are specified in [Paths](./paths.md#path-types).
+This allows you to, for example, step two different stashes of paths at different rates, then merge them together.

 Here are some basic examples of pathgroups capabilities:
 ```python